AndersDeath/diary2/000-current.md

 I was at home toaday.
 I like such days.
 Office is a good thing is some respect but destroying.
 Every time I struggle because of something there.
 However I had a nice day at home and did nothing.
 I like such days so much.
 Some cool things were delivered at home and it was also cool.

 # 12 Juli - Freitag - Berlin - 659 Tag der Einwanderung - Warm Rainy

+Today we were in the cinema and whatched a movide in english.